timvideos/getting-started/Ideas.md

 <br>
 <br>

-# Ideas list
+# Ideas List

-This ideas list is dynamically generated from the [Ideas tracker](https://github.com/timvideos/getting-started/issues?state=open).
-You can view and comment on the ideas there.
+*This ideas list is dynamically generated from the [Ideas tracker](https://github.com/timvideos/getting-started/issues?state=open).
+You can view, filter, and comment on ideas there.

+*Feel free to suggest your own ideas!
+New ideas should be added using the [ Markdown Ideas Template](/Ideas.html#Markdown-Ideas-Template).

+*There are many bugs within individual components which are not yet listed as potential starter projects.
+Check out the bug trackers!

 <div id="ideas"><b>Loading ideas from GitHub ideas tracker...</b></div>